aureooms-contrib/cs-config-for-linux/README.md

 > :warning: `papercut` requires `java`.
 Java version 1.8 is recommended.

-The printers network names are DI-COPIER and DI-COLOR:
+The printers network names are `DI-COPIER` and `DI-COLOR`:

-  - use **DI-COLOR** only when you want to print colors,
+  - use `DI-COLOR` only when you want to print colors,
-  - use **DI-COPIER** otherwise.
+  - use `DI-COPIER` otherwise.

 > :warning: It can happen that those are listed multiple times because other users on the network decided to share those printers.
 In that case, look for names ending with `lit-printserver`.

-DI-COPIER is also a scanner and a copier.
+`DI-COPIER` is also a scanner and a copier.
 The copying function requires a password which you can get from the secretaries.
 Here is [a reference sheet for the copier](https://ipfs.io/ipfs/QmNVBjifKRUR5AG3b5oDNgtnDe4uFLJ27Xo9PhkB7dU1bR).

 ### Troubleshooting

-  - Printing only works with wired (ethernet) connection.
+  - Again, printing only works with wired (ethernet) connection or `Waffle` or `_TRUMP` wifi but not with `eduroam` or `Plaine-Wifi`.
   - Make sure to set the paper size to A4 when printing.
 US letter will not work.
-  - When you arrive at ULB, you will receive a temporary account which can be used for printing.
+  - When you arrive at ULB, you will receive a temporary account which __can__ be used for printing.
 This account really is temporary and will stop working after you get your (definitive) account.
 Accounts user name ending with a digit are temporary.

 ## Allowed ports